 Key takeaways

-• Mid-size companies have the right agility - 50-500 employee organizations can move faster than enterprises while maintaining structure for scaling learnings
+Mid-size companies have the right agility - 50-500 employee organizations can move faster than enterprises while maintaining structure for scaling learnings

-• Momentum matters more than perfection - Build organizational confidence through visible wins that create appetite for continued investment
+Momentum matters more than perfection - Build organizational confidence through visible wins that create appetite for continued investment

-The problem with how companies frame this
+What’s the problem with how companies set this up?

+The setup problem is this: companies treat 90 days as a compressed version of a multi-year rollout.
+They’re trying to finish something instead of prove something.
+Those are fundamentally different goals, and conflating them is why pilots stall before they ever leave the lab.
+Whilst it sounds harmless on a kickoff slide, the slip in mindset is rubbish for outcomes.
 90 days is long enough to push past the honeymoon phase where everything seems possible.
 Short enough to maintain urgency without triggering change fatigue.
 Employees tend to hit peak resistance somewhere around the two-month mark of any major change, once the initial excitement fades and real friction sets in.
 HBR reported that employee willingness to support enterprise change collapsed from 74% to 43% between 2016 and 2022.
 By day 90, you’ve either pushed through or you haven’t.
 No ambiguity.
 Six months gives doubt too much room to grow.
 One month doesn’t produce real behavioral change.
 90 days hits the sweet spot where iterations produce patterns - three full monthly cycles, each building on the last.

 A Nigerian education pilot achieved two years of academic progress in six weeks.
 If that’s possible in education, one of the slowest-changing sectors, the real question isn’t whether 90 days is enough.
 It’s whether you’re asking the right question going in.